 I have experience in large-scale project management, data collection and data analysis for multiple longitudinal projects.
 I enjoy working with both population and individual-level data and being able to zoom in and out of various issues and their wider context.

 I have a decade of experience managing small and large-scale projects from inception to final write-up.
-I pride myself on forward-thinking, methodological and statistical rigour and succinct writing.
+I pride myself on being forward-thinking, with methodological and statistical rigour, and succinct writing.

 Statistically, I’m familiar with everything from basic t-tests to longitudinal structural equation modelling and can learn just about anything.

 If you require assistance with a project please feel free to contact me for a quote.

 I’m a Partner Investigator on the longitudinal Principal Health and Wellbeing project which examines the occupational health of school leaders around the world.
 Since 2010 I have managed the technical side of the project, and in that role I’m responsible for all data collection and management, respondent database management, respondent queries and the website.
 The Principal Health and Wellbeing project has led the way investigating the occupational health and risk factors for educational leaders in Australia, New Zealand and Ireland.
 The reports from our research have helped shape both governmental and private policy and practice for the better.